-Across Washington state, more than 1,600 kids live in foster care while they wait for permanent families.
+Across Washington state, more than 3,200 kids live in foster care while they wait for permanent families.
 They are legally free for adoption, and they need families to love them forever.
-WACAP’s nationally recognized project, A Family for Me, introduces you to kids who need what every kid should have: a family like yours.
+WACAP’s nationally recognized project, A Family for Me, introduces you to kids who need what every kid should have: a loving home.

-In addition to kids featured on A Family for Me, WACAP's US Kids staff have information on hundreds of other children in the United States who need homes.
+In addition to children featured on A Family for Me, WACAP's U.S. Kids staff has information on hundreds of other children in foster care who need homes.

 WACAP’s A Family for Me program has featured over 150 children and so far, 100 of those kids have found their families.
 You can help fund WACAP's advocacy efforts by making a donation today.
 Our program is focused on giving these kids a great experience, tailored to their interests and individuality.
 We want to provide each one of them with a wonderful memory and the opportunity to share who they are, what makes them happy, the challenges they face, and their dreams for a family and their future.